aclemons/emailrelay/doc/reference.rst

 option on a separate line, use the long option names but without the double dash, and separate the option name from the option value with spaces.

+Additional configuration files can be used to effectively run multiple E-MailRelay processes in one.
+Alternatively, the same effect can be obtained by extending the long options with arbitrary names, for example *--spool-dir-in* and *--spool-dir-out*, and then *--port-in* and *--port-out* etc.

 All command-line options that specify a filename can use a special *@app* substitution variable that is interpreted as the directory that contains the *emailrelay* executable or MacOS application bundle.